 Ghost vs WordPress for Content Creation: Ghost 5/5, WordPress 2/5

 When it comes to writing articles and pages it's far easier in Ghost.

 The Koenig editor, now a standard part of Ghost 2.0, is pure joy to use.
 You type, and what you display is basically what is published—just like typing in Medium, for example.

 Ghost 2.0 has such a nice interface that is such a pleasure to use that I'll sometimes draft articles in Ghost and then copy-paste them into WordPress.

-The Gutenberg editor, part of Wordpress 5.0, is totally shambolic.
+The Gutenberg editor, part of WordPress 5.0 (and now 5.2), is totally shambolic.
 It's laggy, and very unresponsive even on a modern computer and browser (in my case, a brand new MacBook Air with 16GB RAM, using any browser).
 I don't know how it made it into production.
 Often I'll type an entire sentence and only see it displayed on the screen about ten seconds after I'm done typing.
 Editing is painful.
 I've tried this on clean installs and it's the same.

 Blogging is all about creating content, and so while Ghost wins on this, it's also weighted more highly.
 If your website is infrequently updated, and you're fine doing that updating from another interface, then it's a different story.
 But if you write a lot—Ghost is an easy choice.

 For me, this is what wins me over to Ghost.

 Ghost vs. WordPress for Extensibility: WordPress 5/5, Ghost 3/5

 WordPress has so many plug-ins its ridiculous.
 I've been shocked at how much choice I have for plug-ins for things like